-Application failure trends are available for the last 2 hours, 24 hours, 7 days, and month for Platinum and Enterprise licensed Sites.
+Application failure trends are available for the last 2 hours, 24 hours, 7 days, and month for Premium and Advanced licensed Sites.
 They are available for the last 2 hours, 24 hours, and 7 days for other license types.
 The application failures that are logged to the Event Viewer with source “Application Errors” are monitored.
 Click Export to generate reports in CSV, Excel, or PDF formats

-The grooming retention settings for application failure monitoring, GroomApplicationErrorsRetentionDays and GroomApplicationFaultsRetentionDays are set to one day by default for both Platinum and non-Platinum licensed Sites.
+The grooming retention settings for application failure monitoring, GroomApplicationErrorsRetentionDays and GroomApplicationFaultsRetentionDays are set to one day by default for both Premium and non-Premium licensed Sites.
 You can change this setting using the PowerShell command:

 Set-MonitorConfiguration -\<setting name\> \<value\>

 The failures are displayed as Application Faults or Application Errors based on their severity.
 The Application Faults tab displays failures associated with loss of functionality or data.
 Application Errors indicate problems that are not immediately relevant; they signify conditions that might cause future problems.

 You can filter the failures based on Published Application Name, Process Name or Delivery Group, and Time Period.
 The table displays the fault or error code and a brief description of the failure.
 The detailed failure description is displayed as a tooltip.

 The Published Application name is displayed as “Unknown” when the corresponding application name cannot be derived.
 This typically occurs when a launched application fails in a desktop session or when it fails due to an unhandled exception caused by a dependent executable.